 But if you’re only copying other businesses, you’ll never be able to build your own success.
 Focus on what makes your business special, and make sure your branding shows it.

-You want to attract a different customer base
+You want to attract a different client base

-If you’re not getting the kind of customers or clients you want, a change to your brand can help shift the perception of your business in the right direction.
+If you’re not getting the kind of clients or customers you want, a change to your brand can help shift the perception of your business in the right direction.
 Maybe you want to position your business as a more premium brand and attract clients with bigger budgets, or you want to reach a younger demographic than what your brand is currently bringing in.

 Your brand is what establishes expectations for your audience.
-If you want to change the kind of customers you’re attracting, take the time to define your core customer and consider what you can change about your branding to reach them.
+If you want to change the kind of people you’re attracting, take the time to define your ideal client and consider what you can change about your branding to reach them.

 Your logo/colours/typography looks outdated